HACManchester/Health-And-Safety-Rules/HSPolicy.md

 ## Rules
 ### Wear Personal Protective Equipment (PPE) where required
 * Information on what PPE is required can be found on the space wiki page for that tool
+* Sensibe use is required - protect yourself.

 ### Complete inductions for tools that require them
 * Some tools are dangerous, even if they don't seem so, and require an induction before you may use them.
+These are labelled.
+* If you're not sure if a tool requires an induction, ask!

 ### Check the state of the equipment you're about to use.
+* If it has a label saying "Do Not Use" then Do Not Use it!
 * Does it appear to be in working order?
 * Are any power cables damaged?
 * Are all shields in place and secured?
 * Does the emergency stop button work?